 Illinois Sheriff’s Association Scholarship Program

 The Illinois Sheriff’s Association annually issues over one hundred (100) scholarships throughout the state.
-Eligible Lake County students compete for three (3), $500 scholarships that are awarded in Lake County each year.
-Applicants for the scholarships compete in an essay contest, as part of their application process.
+Eligible Lake County students compete for one (1), $500 scholarship that is awarded in Lake County each year.
+Applicants for the scholarship compete in an essay contest, as part of their application process.
 For more information, please contact the Sheriff’s Administration at 847.377.4000.

 Neighborhood Watch and Personal Safety

 The main goal of this program is to make homes less of a target for burglaries and other criminal activity through crime prevention education and enhanced communication between residents and the Sheriff’s Office.
 This program offers the each member of the community the ability to take an active role in promoting a more peaceful and safer neighborhood for everyone in the community.